Karaage-Cluster/karaage/docs/programmer/architecture.rst

 .. py:class:: SoftwareApplication

-   Class that is derived from :py:class:`kgapplications.models.Application` for applications to access restricted software.
+   Class that is derived from :py:class:`karaage.plugins.kgapplications.models.Application` for applications to access restricted software.